KaSt/Musika/README.md

 Write patterns such as `kick kick kick kick` to place quarter notes at the configured tempo.
 The transport schedules 200ms windows ahead of the audio callback so tempo-stable playback continues while you edit.

+Pattern resolution:

+- Musika resolves sounds from the user registry first, then the default registry.
+Unknown sounds print a warning ("Unknown sound '<name>' (treated as rest)") and are treated as rests.
+- Use `sound:variant` to pick a specific variant; non-numeric indexes are rejected with a warning.
+Variant indexes wrap modulo the available variants for a sound.

 ## Configuring samples

 The default `config.json` lists a few public repositories that host drum and synth samples from the Strudel/TidalCycles community.
 The built-in kick is generated locally via `./scripts/fetch_kick.sh` to avoid storing binaries in the repository.
 Remote packs are optional; the core experience runs entirely offline once the kick file exists.
+Musika currently requires `libcurl` for loading remote sample maps.

 ## Keeping the repository binary-free